Are you a landowner afraid to let trail riders or foxchasers cross your property for fear of liability?

 An owner of land owes no duty to keep the premises safe for entry or use by others for any recreation…purposes, or to give any warning of a dangerous condition, use, structure, or activity on the premises to any person who enters on land for these purposes.”

-However, the statute does not in any way release owners from liability if they willfully or maliciously fail to guard or warn against something blatantly dangerous, such as an uncovered well.
+However, the statute does not in any way release owners from liability if they willfully or maliciously fail to guard or warn against something blatantly dangerous, such as an uncovered well or general lack of security.
 This could fall under their home insurance depending on how close it is to the home, and how far it reaches, in cases such as this it might be prudent to look at some homeowners insurance quotes to see what could potentially happen if someone does harm themselves on your property and if your insurance covers it.